hackerschoice/hackerschoice.github.io/README.md

-2008 - Tools to copy and forge an ePassport (RFID passport) 2011 - SSL-DoS, a resource exhaustion attack to take down HTTPS servers 2015 - AFLplusplus, a free and fast software fuzzer 2019 - Security Advise for non-hackers
+2008 - Tools to copy and forge an ePassport (RFID passport) 2011 - SSL-DoS, a resource exhaustion attack to take down HTTPS servers 2015 - AFLplusplus, a free and fast software fuzzer 2019 - Security advise for non-hackers and rebellions of the world 2020 - THC's Cheat Sheet
 […]
 ```